jie17/realm-js/README.md

 ## Getting Started

 Please see the detailed instructions in our docs to use [Realm JavaScript for node.js](https://docs.mongodb.com/realm/node/) and [Realm JavaScript for React Native](https://docs.mongodb.com/realm/react-native/).
-Please notice that currently only node.js version 10 or later (excluding 11) are supported.
+Please notice that currently only node.js version 10 or later are supported.
+Moreover, you might also see the detailed instructions for [Realm Web](https://docs.mongodb.com/realm/web/quickstart/).

 ## Documentation